Recreation

 To help us achieve our mission, we seek to identify organizations that provide the highest quality of education and support access to sailing for all.
 These are organizations that align with the standards set forth by US Sailing and offer safety, fun and learning through their programming.

-Under the direction of the committee, US Sailing provides grants, accreditation and resources to support the growth of Community Sailing.
-If you are interested in being involved community sailing through one of our subcommittees, or if you have general questions, please contact Janel Zarkowsky at JanelZarkowsky@ussailing.org.
+Under the direction of the committee, US Sailing provides community sailing center accreditation program, grants, and resources to support the growth of Community Sailing.
+If you are interested in being involved community sailing through one of our subcommittees, or if you have general questions, please contact CommunitySailing@ussailing.org.

 Community Sailing Diversity Statement